 What if a borrower wants to put down even less, are there other options?
 There is a 95% financing option and it’s designed in a similar fashion as the 80-10-10 loan.
-This option requires a down payment of only 5 % of the sales price and is referred to as an 80-15-5.
+This option requires a down payment of only 5% of the sales price and is referred to as an 80-15-5.
 80% is the first mortgage, 15% is the second and 5% is the minimum down payment.
 And because in both scenarios there is no prepayment penalty on either loan the second can be paid off entirely over time or with a single payment.
-Please note the 95% option is typically limited to loan amounts below $1mil as of 2021.
+Please note the 95% option is typically limited to loan amounts below $2m as of 2024.

 If this program sounds interesting to you, take some time and speak with a loan officer about the details of this structure.
 You’ll be expected to have at least a 700 minimum credit score and you must occupy the property as your primary residence.

-Because this program is what is considered a fully documented loan you’ll be asked to provide recent bank statements, recent pay check stubs, W2 forms from the previous two years among other documentation.
+Because this program is what is considered a fully documented loan you’ll be asked to provide recent bank statements, recent paycheck stubs, and W2 forms from the previous two years among other documentation.
 If you’re self-employed you’ll be asked to provide copies of your most recently filed federal income tax returns in lieu of check stubs and W2 forms.